Fault Tolerance by Construction: Fault Equivalence

 The fault equivalence condition requires that any fault of weight less than $d$ on the left-hand side has to either be detectable or has to have an equivalent fault on the right-hand side.
 As the right-hand side is idealized as fault-free, the only fault it allows for is the trivial, empty fault.
 This means that any fault of weight less than $d$ either has to be detectable or has to be equivalent to the trivial fault.
 This is exactly the usual definition of the detectability of faults.

+Going one step further, we can define a notion of fault-tolerant quantum computing in terms of fault equivalence.
 Quantum error correction is primarily about protecting quantum data (states) from noise by encoding it with redundancy such that errors can be detected and corrected.
 Similarly, fault-tolerant quantum computing aims to protect quantum computations (circuits) from faults such that faults can be detected and corrected.

 We define: \begin{definition}[Fault-tolerant quantum computation under adversarial noise] Given a quantum circuit $C$, $C_{FT}$ is a $d$-fault-tolerant implementation of $C$ if we have:

 \end{definition}